PixelExperience/docs/device_requirements.md

   - Be as minimal and polished as possible.

-  - Be in accordance with the items, if applicable, stated at our [Maintainers Code of Conduct](https://github.com/PixelExperience/docs/blob/master/maintainers_code_of_conduct.md).
+  - Be in accordance with the terms, if applicable, stated at our [Maintainers Code of Conduct](https://github.com/PixelExperience/docs/blob/master/maintainers_code_of_conduct.md).